 - are Australian Permanent Residents, New Zealand citizens, or international students who are completing or have completed Years 11 and 12 in Australia;

-- have NOT completed any previous tertiary study other than that undertaken as part of Year 11-12 studies (eg. Enhanced Studies Program); and
+- have not completed any previous tertiary study other than that undertaken as part of Year 11-12 studies (eg. Enhanced Studies Program); and

 - have applied for a tertiary place through the Queensland Tertiary Admissions Centre (QTAC); and

-- are intending to enrol as a full-time student in an undergraduate program at The University of Queensland in 2017 (or 2018 if they are deferring their tertiary place); and
+- are intending to enrol as a full-time student in an undergraduate program at The University of Queensland in 2020 (or 2021 if they are deferring their tertiary place); and

 - have UQ listed as their 1st or 2nd QTAC preference.